Table Of Contents

 Add some powder to your water and mix it with either your trowel or the spiral mixer.
 The spiral mixer is great as it speeds up the process and ensures you get a proper mix.
 If you’re only making a small amount then just use the trowel.

 The ideal consistency of grout is one that clumps together but is still pliable with your fingers.
-If it feels
+If it feels to solid it will make grouting very hard and might affect the performance.

 The same goes if your grout is too fluid and wet, it will end up washing out and not curing properly.